New President for Clarence HallPosted: 21st January 2019

-The campaign to breathe new life into Crickhowell’s iconic Clarence Hall received a further boost when it was announced that Dame Shân Legge-Bourke, recently retired Lord Lieutenant of Powys, had agreed to become its Patron.
+The campaign to breathe new life into Crickhowell’s iconic Clarence Hall received a further boost when it was announced that Dame Shân Legge-Bourke, recently retired Lord Lieutenant of Powys, had agreed to become its President.

 Dame Shân’s family connections with the Hall go back for generations.
 Her Great Grandfather, Sir Joseph Bailey, was on hand to assist Prince Albert in laying the foundation stone in 1890 and her earliest memories are of watching Mickey Mouse in the Clarence Hall Cinema in the 1940s.